-THOMAS ALLEN, WILLIAM HENRY SMITH, jun., } Auditors.
+THOMAS ALLEN, WILLIAM HENRY SMITH, jup., }-Auditors.

 From this it appears that the realized assets amounted to £1,937,317 11s. and that those to be realized are estimated at £3,518,373 15s.
-1d. (about 11} years' purchase), the two together being not far from five millions and a half in amount.
+1d. (about 114 years' purchase), the two together being not far from five millions and a half in amount.
 The sruplus fund has increased during the year from £659,013 17s.
 2d. to £744,118 19s.
 8d., the increase being £85,105 2s.
 6d.
 The proprietors will thus observe that the income of the company still exceeds the outgoings, and that its funds are still on the increase from year to year.
 But it may be well to point out that, although this state of things may yet continue for some years, a time must arrive when it will be reversed, and when the outgoings will, first be equal to, and then for some years exceed the income, as is the case with many of the older companies at the present day.
+This course is one which must be followed by all Life Assumes Institutions with the income of the still the state of the present day.

-it will be reversed, and when the outgoings will, first be equal to, and then for some years exceed the means, it is an interactive, as persons older companies at the present day.
-This course is one which must be followed by all Life Assurance Institutions, without exception, and has nothing in it indicative, as persons not conversant with their nature are apt to suppose of loss or disadvantage; on the contrary, it not unfrequently happens that societies of this description become relatively more weathly, or accumulate a larger divisible surplus, as their funds decrease.
-In a well-regulated company, however, the surplus fund should always be maintained in its due proportion, let the fluctuations in the general-fund be what they may, and it will be for the directors to see that as regards the Eagle, this principle is carefully carried out, and that every participating policy holder has his full and proper share of the divisible surplus accruing throughout the period of his connexion with the company, whether the particular phase under which it may then present itself be increasing, decreasing, or stationary.
+older companies at the present day.
+This course is one which must be followed by all Life Assurance Institutions, without exception, and has nothing in it indicative, as persons not conversant with their nature are apt to suppose, of loss or disadvantage; on the contrary, it not unfrequently happens that societies of this not conversant with their nature are apt to suppose, of loss or disadvantage; on the contrary, it not unfrequently happens that societies of this not conversant with their nature are apt to suppose, of loss or disadvantage; on the contrary, it not unfrequently happens that societies of this not conversant with their nature are apt to suppose, of loss or disadvantage; on the contrary, it not unfrequently happens that societies of this not conversant with their nature are apt to suppose, of loss or disadvantage; on the contrary, it not unfrequently happens that societies of this not conversant with their nature are apt to suppose, of loss or disadvantage; on the contrary, it not unfrequently happens that societies of this description-become relatively more weathy, or accumulate a larger divisible surplus, as their fands decrease.
+In a well-regulated company, however, the surplus fund should always be maintained in its due proportion; let the fluctuations in the general-fund be what they may, and it will be for the directors to see that as regards the Eagle, this principle is carefully carried out, and that every participating policy holder has his full and proper share of the divisible surplus accruing throughout the period of his connexion with the company, whether the particular phase under which it may then present itself be increasing, decreasing, or stationary.
 The proprietors' fund, and the income arising from it, are of course exempt from the fluctuations here spoken of.
 The trustees and directors of the company are now as follows:-